 Where: UNSW Kensington Campus

 Who: Course convenors who are interested in (re)designing a course and who are open to learner-centred approaches to course design are invited to apply.
-Up to forty individuals will be selected in each cohort.
+Up to ninety individuals will be selected in for the 2022 CDI.

 Questions?
 Email the team at [email protected].